eflglobal/exercise-data-transformation/README.md

   - The JSON structure is valid.
   - The values and fields are valid, and the former are consistent between steps/questions.
-  - Variables with the same name have same type/purpose (i.e `clickCount` is always an integer representing the number of times the person clicked on something).
+  - Attributes with the same name always have the same type/purpose (e.g., `clickCount` is always an integer representing the number of times the person clicked on something).

 Your task is to write a program to transform the incoming data from [`payload.js` (included in this GitHub repo)](payload.js) to the table structure described by the `Assessmentresponse` model.